Maracucho Spanish

 Maracucho Spanish (also called maracaibero, marabino or zuliano) is a variety of Spanish generally spoken in Zulia in the northwest of Venezuela and in the west of Falcón (Mauroa Municipality).
 Unlike other varieties from Caracas, Venezuelan Llanos or the Venezuelan Andean region, Maracucho is typically voseante.
-Preserves for this combination the shape of the second person plural familiar (vosotros), without apocope or syncope, which distinguishes it from Chilean and Rioplatense voseo, respectively.
+It preserves verbal forms identical to the original medieval voseo, without apocope or syncope, which distinguishes it from Chilean and Rioplatense voseo, respectively.